storm-framework/disco/README.md

 The app is divided in a [client](https://github.com/nilehmann/binah-apps/tree/master/covid/client) written with [vue.js](https://vuejs.org/) and a [server](https://github.com/nilehmann/binah-apps/tree/master/covid/server) written with Binah.

+## Flags

+- [x] Twiddle `allowDirectMessages` in the client if you want direct messages between participants.

 ## Development

 ### Get the code